-Accumulations of ice on the earth's surface and/or objects (such as power lines) in an amount that causes - or is capable of causing - important disruptions of daily life and/or considerable material damage or economic damage, not including ice accumulations resulting primarily from snowfall.
+Accumulations of ice on the earth's surface and/or objects (such as power lines) in an amount that causes important disruptions of daily life and/or considerable material damage or economic damage, not including ice accumulations resulting primarily from snowfall.
 Ice accumulations may result from freezing rain, freezing drizzle, freezing fog or from direct deposition of water vapour, resulting in glaze, frost or rime.